confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 version has been migrated or undone.
 It will also give us a quick view of the `CURRENT` state of the schema.
 The major advantage is that the tool will use pull queries in this materialized view to get the `CURRENT` state of the cluster.

-There is another reserved key `LATEST` that will point to the latest change applied.
-This will be used by the tool to stream all changes up to the row that `LATEST` points, and stop.
-The `ksql-migrations info` command will use this to display information about the migrations that have been applied or undone.
-I cannot stream the `MIGRATION_EVENTS` or `SCHEMA_VERSION` directly because the tool does not know when to stop.

 *Note:*
 The below schema is designed so we support undo operations in the future.
 When an undo happens, the `CURRENT` key will point to the previous version found.